 The new qualification criteria for the 2020 Open Modified Championship at the AEC is as follows:

 Open to any horse and rider, not necessarily as a combination, who have qualified under the AEC Modified qualification criteria.

 Qualifying Results (QR)

 Further to the above QR, horse and rider must have completed a total of three USEA recognized horse trials (H.T.) during the qualifying period.
 The placing requirements as noted above are included in the total of three competitions.
-Once the placing QRs have been met, the additional H.T.s required may be at any other level.
+Once the placing QRs have been met, the additional H.T.s required may be at the Preliminary level or above.